BrainFeeder/bootstrap_helper.php/README.md

-php-bootstrap
+ci-bootstrap
 =============

-Generate Bootstrap components in an object-oriented fashion
+A collection of tools for easily integrating Bootstrap components into CodeIgniter projects.